joshirio/iota-cooler/README.md

 ### Limitations
 - Only one receiving address a time.
 A new address is generated automatically on transfers.
 - Requires to always backup the wallet file after each transfer.
-Store and sync it on the cloud to be safe (wallet is encrypted and doesn't hold the offline signing key).
+Store and sync it in the cloud to be safe (wallet is encrypted and doesn't hold the offline signing key).
 - At this time. restoring funds from only the multisig seeds without the wallet file is tricky and only possible with smidgen, the command line utility for multisig transfers.

 ### How it looks